Durham University Botanic Garden

-The Durham University Botanic Garden is a botanical garden located in Durham, England.
+Durham University Botanic Garden is the botanical garden of Durham University, located in Durham, England.
 The site is set in 25 acre of mature woodlands in the southern outskirts of the city.
-The botanic gardens have been located on their present site since 1970 before being officially opened in 1988 by the then Chancellor Dame Margot Fonteyn and now attract some 80,000 visitors annually.
+The garden was founded in 1925 and has been located on its present site since 1970; the visitor centre was opened in 1988 by the then Chancellor of Durham University, Dame Margot Fonteyn.
+The garden attracts over 80,000 visitors annually and has been featured in The Guardian's Country Diary and on Channel 4's Matt Baker: Travels with Mum & Dad.
+It is the only remaining botanic garden in the northeast of England and has been included in Durham County Councils Local List of Historic Parks, Gardens and Historic Landscapes.